 Be honest.
 Have you fallen for the trick?
 Are you happy with the way you look?
-If you had the chance, wouldn’t you like to change some part of you?
+If you had the chance, wouldn’t you like to change some part of yourself?

-Maybe you would like to be a bit taller or thinner or have a different color hair.
+Maybe you would like to be a bit taller or thinner or have a different hair color.
 Maybe you would like to have blue eyes or a different skin tone.

 In a world where millions of people are dying of hunger and disease almost every day, it is a fact that billions upon billions of dollars are spent every year on cosmetic surgery.